wutu/pimatic-piblaster/README.md

 }
 ```

-Then add a sensor for your device to the devices section:
+Then add a device to the devices section:

 ```json
 {